Local elections and state primaries will culminate on election day on August 4. Early voting begins Friday, July 15 and will end on July 30th.

-A few winners from the May 3 primary will square off against Independent candidates in August who were not on the May 3 ballot; while others will be Republican and Democratic winners from May 3 facing each other.
+Here in Coffee County, a few winners from the May 3 primaries will square off against Independent candidates in August who were not on the May 3 ballot; while others will be Republican and Democratic winners from May 3 facing each other.
 Some winners from May 3 are unopposed and a lock for winning in August.

 Republican candidate for Coffee County Mayor Judd Matheny, who ran unopposed in the primary, will face off against Independent candidate Margaret Cunningham in August for the county’s top seat.

 Coffee County Sheriff Chad Partin, who defeated challenger Alethia Rawn in the May 3 primary will face two challengers.
 Independent candidates Brandon Tomberlin and Danny Ferrell will each be seeking the highest law enforcement spot in the county – you will see all three on the ballot with the option to select one.

 Longtime County Clerk Teresa McFadden (Independent) will be challenged by Republican Melissa Anderson (Republican) in August.

 Road Superintendent Benton Bartlett beat Republican challenger Scott Hansert in the May 3 primary and will now face Democratic primary winner Ronnie Watts, who ran unopposed in May.

 There are a couple of Coffee County Commission seats that will see challenges in August.
 In District 2, Republican primary winners Joey Hobbs and Claude Morse will face Democratic primary winner Mike Stein.
 The top two vote-getters will serve as commissioners.

 In District 5, Republican primary winners Missy Deford and Tim Morris will face off against Democratic primary winner Bonnie Gamble.
 The top two vote-getters will serve as commissioners.